Skip to main content

 Photo/Human Appeal

-A Clinic in Al Zohoor Changes Lives
+A Health Clinic in Al Zohoor Changes Lives

 The clinic, which has been operating since June 2023, provides access to essential medicines, primary care, trauma services, lab testing, dental care and mental health and psychosocial support.
 At the same time, funds are being used to help cover staff salaries for a year – in a region where health care is needed now more than ever.